umisaou/tasks/README.md

 # Several completed tasks of JavaRush course.

-Total completed tasks of course. - 902.
+Total completed tasks of course - 902.
 Loaded tasks on GitHub - 20.